Andrew-Burkus/gameplan/gdd.md

 My Game Thing

 ##Objective
 You cannot control the character directly, you may only alter the environment's gravity.
 It's hard to dodge stuff because of this.
 Yeah.
+There are power-ups which can be bought with the coins a player earns in game.
+At some point there may be in-game purchases for players who are willing to waste their money

 ##Mechanics
 Swiping is key.
 Swipe up and down to alter state of gravity.
-Powerups are a thing now.
-Players can spend points they earn in-game on powerups that will help them live longer and gain more points in future sessions
+Power-ups are a thing now.
+Players can spend points they earn in-game on power-ups that will help them live longer and gain more points in future sessions.

 ##Level Design
 Simple, and ranging from nearly impossible to quite easy.
 Each level is a box/point configuration